-Now think about this: Not only despising the commandment of the Lord to sin, but also think about this in relationship to forgiveness with someone.
+Think about this: Not only despising the commandment of the Lord to sin, but also think about this in relationship to forgiveness with someone.
 If you don't forgive, are you despising the commandment of Christ?
 Yes, indeed!
 That's why in every situation you need to be ready to forgive.
 And if the person is not really repentant, give the benefit of doubt.
 Give them some encouragement.
 Because what'll happen is, if God is dealing with them then God can lead them to understand their sin just like God led David to understand his sin here.
 Then the repair can begin.

-9: So he explained it to him, v "...Wherefore have you despised the commandment of the LORD to do evil in his sight?
-You have killed Uriah the Hittite with the sword, and hast taken his wife to be your wife, and have slain him with the sword of the children of Ammon.
-Now therefore, the sword shall never depart from your house...
-[There are going to be times when there will always be (how shall we say) a thorn in the flesh to keep you from repeating the same thing.
-So here there was with David.] ... therefore, the sword shall never depart from your house because you hast despised Me, and have taken the wife of Uriah the Hittite to be your wife.'
-Thus says the LORD, 'Behold, I will raise up evil against you out of your own house...
-[Now you read from here on through to the death of David, and that's exactly what happened] ... and I will take your wives before your eyes, and give them unto your neighbor, and he shall lie with your wives in the sight of this sun.
-For you did it secretly, but I will do this thing before all Israel, and before the sun" (vs 5-12).
+So, He explained it to him, v 9: "Why have you despised the Word of the LORD to do evil in his sight?
+You have stricken Uriah the Hittite with the sword and have taken his wife to be your wife, and have killed him with the sword of the children of Ammon.
+Now therefore, the sword shall never depart from your house..." (vs 9-10).

+There are going to be times when there will always be 'a thorn in the flesh' to keep you from repeating the same thing.
+So, here there was with David.
+Verse 10: "'Now therefore, the sword shall never depart from your house because you have despised Me and have taken the wife of Uriah the Hittite to be your wife.'
+Thus says the LORD, 'Behold, I will raise up evil against you out of your own house...'" (vs 10-11).

+You read from here on through to the death of David, and that's exactly what happened.

+"...and I will take your wives before your eyes and give them to your neighbor.
+And he shall lie with your wives in the sight of this sun, for you did it secretly, but I will do this thing before all Israel and before the sun" (vs 11-12).

-Now then, David repented.
-"And David said unto Nathan, 'I have sinned against the LORD.'
-And Nathan said unto David, 'The LORD also has put away your sin; you shall not die.
-Howbeit, because by this deed you have given great occasion to the enemies of the LORD to blaspheme, the child also that is born unto you shall surely die''' (vs 13-14).
+Now then, David repented, v 13: "And David said to Nathan, 'I have sinned against the LORD.'
+And Nathan said to David, 'The LORD also has put away your sin; you shall not die.
+Only, because by this deed you have given great occasion to the enemies of the LORD to blaspheme, this child born to you shall surely die'" (vs 13-14).

-Now we can look at what has happened within the Church we know.
-When there were great evangelists who went out and were profligates and committed adultery and all kind of sexual sins and monetary sins and so forth.
-Question: Many people knew about those things and many people got bitter and turned off from God and left God and left the Church-correct?
+We can look at what has happened within the Church we know, when there were great evangelists who went out and were profligates and committed adultery and all kind of sexual sins and monetary sins and so forth.
+Many people knew about those things and many people got bitter and turned off from God and left God and left the Church.
 Why?
-Because they didn't trust God the way that they should have.
+Because they didn't trust God the way that they should have!
 If you understand something that is sin, and you have to leave because of sin, then do so.
 But don't let it become a bitterness and a stumbling block to you, because you may lose salvation because of what someone else did and your reaction to it.
-See!

 Now, subsequently, the Church that this man was running was destroyed.
-That's punishment-right?
+That's punishment!
 The other church he started was split in two, and finally the third church that he started was left with a pitiful few and he died.
-So what good does it do to be bitter and angry and hateful because someone has done something of a great magnitude like this?
+What good does it do to be bitter and angry and hateful because someone has done something of a great magnitude like this?
 NONE!

-- We can learn the lesson: don't do it. - We can learn the lesson: anything that is done in secret is going to be uncovered.
+- We can learn the lesson: don't do it! - We can learn the lesson: anything that is done in secret is going to be uncovered!